0lmi/devops-training/linux/nikita/empty.md

 ### 2. Empty space which still have size

-Firs i will show for you needable commands to check directory sizes.
+First i will show for you needable commands to check directory sizes.
 | Check disk space usage | List the directory content | Ckeck directory path |
 | --- | --- | ---|
 | `du -sh` | `ls -la` | `pwd` |